by Nebula Haze

-- save money & time - compared to buying cannabis, growing is much easier for me
+- save money & time – compared to buying cannabis, growing is much cheaper easier for me

 - health reasons – I use medical marijuana for epilepsy

-- greater stealth - never have to pick up cannabis from somewhere else
+- stealth – never have to bring cannabis in from outside the home

-- personal safety - no need to deal with drug dealers to get cannabis
+- personal safety – no need to deal with drug dealers or other shady sources to get cannabis

 - higher quality cannabis & choice of strains – produce exactly what you want